New visiting regulations

 - Further exceptions may be made

 At the MHH Children's Hospital the rule is: One fixed visitor per patient for the entire stay.
 Exceptions to this visitor rule are possible for the palliative medical situation as well as for accompanying dying patients.

-1. Both the mother and the obstetrics team wear a face mask during birth!
+1. the woman giving birth, her accompanying person and the obstetric team wear an MNS during the birth!

-2. Your accompanying person is allowed to enter the delivery room for the birth (also for the relaxation bath) from the moment of admission to the birth area.
+2. the accompanying person is allowed to enter the delivery room for the birth (also for the relaxation bath) from the moment of admission to the delivery room.

-3. During outpatient appointments your accompanying person must wait in front of the clinic.
+4. during outpatient appointments/presentations, your accompanying person must wait outside the clinic.

 5. for important joint decisions (e.g. birth mode discussion), your accompanying person will be called into the examination room for a joint discussion with the doctor in the examination room.

-- One visitor per patient is admitted for two hours.
-Visitors who have been fully vaccinated do not need proof of testing (vaccination card) and those who have not been fully vaccinated and those who have not been vaccinated need an up-to-date test (antigen or PCR) with official certification from a recognised testing centre..
+Furthermore, visitors who have been fully vaccinated do not require proof of testing (presentation of vaccination card), and those who have not been fully vaccinated and those who have not been vaccinated require an up-to-date test (antigen or PCR) with official certification from a recognised testing centre.